-Marshall’s Monitor line of premium headphones has a new flagship, the Monitor II A.N.C.
+Marshall’s Monitor line of premium headphones for music has a new flagship, the Monitor II A.N.C.
 Boasting Bluetooth 5.0, powerful noise cancelling and Google Assistant, are these the new kings of the wireless headphone jungle?

 We’ve had an early listen to these exciting over-ears, and can confirm everything about them screams rock ‘n’ roll.